MathieuCliche/Kaggle-Acquire-Valued-Shoppers-Challenge/README.md

 CREATE TABLE transactions
 (

-  id      char(50)  NOT NULL ,
+id char(50)  NOT NULL,

 chain_ int  NOT NULL ,

 dept int NOT NULL,

 category int NOT NULL,

 company char(50) NOT NULL,

 brand char(10) NOT NULL,

 date_ date NOT NULL,

 productsize int NOT NULL,

 productmeasure char(10) NOT NULL,

 purchasequantity int NOT NULL,

 purchaseamount float NOT NULL
 );

 ALTER TABLE transactions ADD INDEX (date_);
 ALTER TABLE transactions ADD INDEX (category);
 ALTER TABLE transactions ADD INDEX (company);
 ALTER TABLE transactions ADD INDEX (brand);

 LOAD DATA LOCAL INFILE 'C:/Users/Mathieu/Documents/shopper/transactions.csv'

 INTO TABLE transactions
 FIELDS TERMINATED BY ','

 LINES TERMINATED BY '\n'

 IGNORE 1 LINES;

 Then features were then generated with the featureeng.py python code.
 All features were generated via SQL queries using the python librairy MySQLdb which can access the MySQL database.
 The features were then saved in a numpy array file.